 The Board considers the independence of directors having regard to the relationships listed in Box 2.3 of the Principles & Recommendations.
-The independent directors of the Company are Messrs Lockyer, Patterson, Hood and Totaro.
+The independent directors of the Company are Messrs Lockyer, Hood and Totaro.

-Mr Patterson and Mr Totaro are substantial shareholders of the Company.
-Notwithstanding that they are substantial shareholders the Board considers Mr Patterson and Mr Totaro to be independent directors because they are not members of management and are otherwise free of any interest, position, association or relationship (including those listed in Box 2.3 of the Principles & Recommendations) that might influence in a material respect, their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its members generally.
-Further, Mr Patterson's and Mr Totaro's interests as substantial shareholders are considered by the Board to be in line with the interests of all other shareholders.
+Mr Totaro is a substantial shareholder of the Company.
+Notwithstanding that he is a substantial shareholder the Board considers Mr Totaro to be an independent director because he is not a member of management and is otherwise free of any interest, position, association or relationship (including those listed in Box 2.3 of the Principles & Recommendations) that might influence in a material respect, his capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its members generally.
+Further, Mr Totaro's interest as substantial shareholders is considered by the Board to be in line with the interests of all other shareholders.